-What is CNC machining?
+What is Prototype Machining?

 Although many now consider 3D printing to be the dominant form of rapid prototyping, CNC machining is also an important process for creating prototype parts.
 To say that Computer Numerical Control (CNC) machining is good for the prototyping stage would be an understatement.
 In reality, CNC is the go-to technology whenever prototype machining processes are required.

 From file to prototype